celo-org/celo-monorepo/packages/docs/developer-resources/celo-dapp-gallery.md

 [Symmetric](https://symmetric.finance/) is a fork of Balancer for Celo.
 Symmetric is [open source on GitHub](https://github.com/centfinance), has a tokenomics model that includes a risk fund protecting traders, is to be DAO controlled and has a roadmap of new features.

+## Umoja

+UMOJA is an open banking platform that enables NGOs and FSPs to provide flexible micro-financing to anyone with a phone.
+Umoja is [open source on GitHub](https://github.com/Emerging-Impact) and consists of a suite of APIs and products to make digital money accounts more accessible (and more easily to develop for other financial applications).

 ## Add your app to this list

 _Are you building on Celo?
 To add your project, please submit a pull request updating this page!_